 The SPCA of Tennessee help rescue, rehabilitate and re-home abused, unwanted and abandoned animals.
-We never discriminate in the basis of health, age or breed, we believed all animals deserve a second chance.
-By involving and educating the community, SPCA of Tennesse raise public awareness regarding homeless animals and the benefit of adopting an animals in need.
+We never discriminate on the basis of health, age or breed, we believe all animals deserve a second chance.
+By involving and educating the community, SPCA of Tennessee raises public awareness regarding homeless animals and the benefit of adopting an animal in need.

 The SPCA of Tennessee has saved and found homes for over 16,000 homeless animals since 2005.
 There is nothing like seeing "Happy Endings," and wagging tails when they are being loved for the first time in their lives.
 We can always ask ourselves how we can all make a difference in the state and give the animals a second chance?
 Working together is the key of animal success stories.

-As a Founder and President of the SPCA of Tennessee since 2005, I would like to invite everyone to join our cause to make Tennessee a better place for animals and to be proud of their overcome.
+As a Founder and President of the SPCA of Tennessee since 2005, I would like to invite everyone to join our cause to make Tennessee a better place for animals and to be proud of their efforts.
 We need SUPPORTERS and DONATIONS to continue our work in the state; to be able to be SUCCESSFUL.
 All it takes is people like "YOU" with commitment and determination to make our dream come true.
 We need volunteers and fosters to help us continue getting the work that we do, until we can build a place for them.
-There are 95 counties in the state of Tennessee and only 33 counties they have counties do have animal controls.
+There are 96 counties in the state of Tennessee and only 35 counties have animal controls.

 Animals do not have a voice.
 We must be their voice.
 We are their only hope to be able to save their lives.
 We want to create a partnership with the social community to help homeless people, as well as low income families to have spay and neuter clinics, to lower the overpopulation in the state.
 Veterinary care can be very costly and some families do not have the money to care for them.